MicrosoftDocs/learn/learn-pr/quantum/tbd-entanglement/includes/6-introduction-to-quantum-algorithms.md

 takes a string of bits and outputs a single bit.
 You're guaranteed that the function is:

-- either *constant*, this is, outputs the same value for all inputs.
+- either *constant*: outputs the same value for all inputs.
-- or *balanced*, this is, for exactly half of the inputs it outputs $1$ and for the other half it outputs $0$.
+- or *balanced*: for exactly half of the inputs it outputs $1$ and for the other half it outputs $0$.

 For example, the function $f(x)=1$ for all $x$ is a constant function.
 On the other hand, the function $f(x)= x_{n-1}$, where $x_{n-1}$ is the last bit of
 $x$, is balanced.

-The task is to find out whether if a given black-box function $f(x)$ is constant or balanced with the least amount of calls possible.
+The task is to find out whether or not a given black-box function $f(x)$ is constant or balanced with the least amount of calls possible.

 ### Classical solution